valknarogg/home/Projects/kompose/_docs/content/3.guide/local-development.md

 ### Do's ✅

-- Use the `kompose-local.sh` script for mode switching
+- Use the `kompose.sh setup` command for mode switching
 - Keep `secrets.env` in `.gitignore`
 - Use simple passwords for local development
 - Test features locally before deploying